daybugging/stefanzweifel.io/src/projects/imgubox/index.md

 In the early months of 2015 [Imgur](http://imgur.com) released their iOS app.
 After hours waisted in the endless stream of cat pictures, funny gifs and interesting stories, I thought it would be great to store my favorited albums in Dropbox.
 Just for convenience.

-I often discovered [huge albums with wallpapers](http://imgur.com/gallery/sWhDa) or [interesting stuff about food](http://imgur.com/gallery/zP7nZ) which I wanted to store for further usage.
+I often discovered [big albums with wallpapers](http://imgur.com/gallery/sWhDa) or [interesting stuff about food](http://imgur.com/gallery/zP7nZ) which I wanted to store for further usage.
 And that's how "ImguBox" was born.

 <div>